bk1285/rpi_wordclock_for_homeassistant/README.md

 # rpi_wordclock_for_homeassistant
 Makes a rpi_wordclock available to homeassistant as light

-If you build a rpi_wordclock like this one, you can make use of this repository to integrate it to your homeassistant framework as follows:
+If you build a [rpi_wordclock](https://github.com/bk1285/rpi_wordclock), you can make use of this repository to integrate it to your homeassistant framework as follows:

 * Go to the config-directory of your homeassistant instance: